eronlloyd/americavoting/README.md

 forward.
 Eventually, with the inclusion of more demographic data, we might have a useful model.[*]

+Detailed information on this project can be found in the Wiki.

 [*] I know there are proprietary models developed by campaign companies that do this to a large extent, but they focus mainly on individual voter interests for pursuation purposes, while this would use public